This plus that equals…. my favourite Gins

 Here’s the latest instalment in my series of posts all about what makes our lives here at home tick.
 This week is all about my favourite gins.
 It’s been hard to narrow it down if I’m honest, but here we go.

-It’s not just the beautiful green bottle that makes this one of my favourite tipples at the moment but the spicy, pickle inspired botanicals.
+It’s not just the beautiful green bottle that makes this one of my favourite tipples but the spicy, pickle inspired botanicals.

 Now I love a good pickle, preferably gherkin, followed by red cabbage, but it’s pickled onions that inspired this and though that may sound odd for a gin it really works.

 It’s become a fave with the girls during gin night too, so not just me!
 I was lucky enough to be sent this bottle from 31Dover.com a while ago to see if I would include it in a gift guide, which I did, it was a great discovery.

 I found this little gem ages ago at the Shere Hill Climb.
 We’d gone to watch the cars but then I saw the Silent Pool tent and stopped for a chat and a sample.